mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 In Nand2Tetris HDL buses are represented using array syntax:
 - In `IN` &amp; `OUT` sections, `a[16]`  defines a bus `a` of size 16-bits.
 - In `PARTS:` section, `a[2]` 0-base indexes the 3rd bit of the `a` bus.
-- Input Buses can be assigned to in seperate slices.
+- Input Buses can be assigned to in separate slices.
     - ie `a[0..7]=lsb` assigns lsb bus to the first 8-bits of the `a` 16-bit bus.
     - ie `a[8..15]=lsb` assigns msb bus to the last 8-bits of the `a` 16-bit bus.
 - `false`, `true` are synonymous for buses of 0, 1 of any length.